jerryshikanga/currency-exchange/README.md

 export FLASK_DEBUG=1
 export SECRET_KEY=your_secret_key
 export FIXER_SECRET_KEY=yourkeyhere # Get this from http://fixer.io.
-Its important for currency exchange purposes
+Its important for currency exchange purposes export BEYONIC_API_KEY=beyonic_api_key # get this from your user account section in the app.beyoic.cpom dashboard
 ```

 Create a migration repository.
 This will add a migrations folder to your application.